jpjpcs/42_born2beroot/README.md

 getent group user42
 cd /home/jode-jes && bash monitoring.sh (the home/jode-jes is the path where I had put the file monitoring.sh.
 You can use the path that you wish.
 For example, if you use /usr/local/bin as the path, then the command should be cd /usr/local/bin && bash monitoring.sh).

-13. After that we will turn off the VM, take a snapshot to keep the instance and generate a signature.txt get with the shasum of vdi.
+13. Signature: After that we will turn off the VM, take a snapshot to keep the instance and generate a signature.txt get with the shasum of vdi.
 `sudo shutdown now`#turn-off the machine
 `sha1sum born2beroot.vdi`#sha1shum guarantees that the file born2beroot.vdi was not changed. vdi stands for virtual disk image.
 `cat > signature.txt`#put the number that is given in the sal1sum to the signature.txt file, and put that file (and ONLY that file) in the github root to deliver the project.